gatsbyjs/gatsby/docs/docs/unit-testing.md

 module.exports = require("babel-jest").createTransformer(babelOptions)
 ```

-Back to our Jest config, we can see the next option is `testRegex`.
+Back to the Jest config, you can see the next option is `testRegex`.
 This is the
 pattern telling Jest which files contain tests.
 The pattern above matches any
 `.js` file inside a `__tests__` directory, or any file elsewhere with the
 extension `.test.js` or `.spec.js`.
-We ignore any tests in the `node_modules` or
+You are telling Jest to ignore any tests in
-`.cache` directories.
+the `node_modules` or `.cache` directories.

 The `moduleNameMapper` sectipon works a bit like Webpack rules, and tells Jest
 how to handle imports.
-We are mainly concerned here with mocking static file
+You are mainly concerned here with mocking static file
 imports, which Jest can't handle.
 A mock is a dummy module that is used instead
 of the real module inside tests.
 It is good when you have something that you
 can't or don't want to test.
-We have two types that we mock: stylesheets, and
+You have two types that you mock: stylesheets, and
 everything else.
-For stylesheets we use the package `identity-obj-proxy`.
-For
+For stylesheets you need to use the package
-all other files we use a manual mock, which we are calling `fileMock.js`.
-We
+`identity-obj-proxy`.
+For all other files you need to use a manual mock called
-need to create this ourselves.
-The convention is to create a directory called
+`fileMock.js`.
+You need to create this yourself.
+The convention is to create a
-`__mocks__` in the root directory for this.
-Note the pair of double underscores
+directory called `__mocks__` in the root directory for this.
+Note the pair of
-in the name.
+double underscores in the name.

 ```js
 // __mocks__/fileMock.js